HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 This MDI specification is designed to be flexible to accommodate a variety of systems, recognizing that information management systems used for assembling MDI data vary widely by state, jurisdiction, and agency.
 This means that many data concepts have few requirements but many “must support” designations.
 This section provides best practice recommendations on how to address select concepts.

 ### Bi-Directional Exchange: MDI CMS & EDRS
-The **Bundle - Document MDI to EDRS** profile represents a document exchanged between an MDI CMS and EDRS.
+The **Bundle - Document MDI and EDRS** profile represents a document exchanged between an MDI CMS and EDRS.
 It can be used for bi-directional exchange during the process of case record creation and updating.
-The Bundle contains a **Composition - MDI to EDRS**.
+The Bundle contains a **Composition - MDI and EDRS**.
-The **Composition - MDI to EDRS** profile represents data exchanged between an MDI CMS and an EDRS, which can be in “draft” (non-finalized) by:
+The **Composition - MDI and EDRS** profile represents data exchanged between an MDI CMS and an EDRS, which can be in “draft” (non-finalized) by:
 * Setting status=preliminary
 * Using [Extension: Data Absent Reason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) for author and attester, when the death certifier is not yet established

 ### Decedent
 This MDI IG uses the US Core Patient for the decedent subject of:
-* **Composition - MDI to EDRS** and the profiles referenced in its section entries
+* **Composition - MDI and EDRS** and the profiles referenced in its section entries
 * **DiagnosticReport - Toxicology Lab Result to MDI** and the profiles referenced for its specimens and results

 The US Core Patient provides structure for capturing basic demographic information (race, ethnicity, birth sex, gender identity, birth date, telecom, address, and marital status).
-The Composition - MDI to EDRS also provides a section, additional-demographics for text on demographic information about the decedent that is not represented in the decedent Patient profile.
+The Composition - MDI and EDRS also provides a section, additional-demographics for text on demographic information about the decedent that is not represented in the decedent Patient profile.

 The [US Core Patient](http://hl7.org/fhir/us/core/StructureDefinition-us-core-patient.html) profile requires
 * 1..* patient identifier, each identifier specifying a system and value